Smeshur/modular-views/README.md

         pass
 ```

 Upon Entry, the view will call it's `dispatch` method.
-This will invoke the dispatch method on all `ViewModule`s
+This will invoke the dispatch method on all `ViewModule`s.
 Then, the view will call it's `get`, `post`, `put`, or `delete` method depending on the method used for the request.
 This will invoke the same method on each view module.

 View Modules are always invoked in the order they are listed.